Kartik Narayan

 on computer vision and its applications in face analysis, understanding, and recognition, with a

-particular emphasis on multimodal LLMs and unified vision models.
+particular emphasis on multimodal LLMs and generation.

 Prior to my doctoral studies, I worked as an undergraduate researcher under